 Cash flow can't keep up with opportunity.
 If you're growing 200% year-over-year and monthly loan payments would choke your cash flow, equity removes that pressure.
 You can reinvest everything into growth.

 But here's what I notice: most of the business owners I talk to don't fit any of these categories.
 They have established revenue.
 They have predictable cash flow.
 They have assets.
 They just haven't run the math on what equity actually costs versus debt.
+This is especially true in healthcare practice financing and construction business loans โ industries with strong cash flow that can easily service debt instead of giving up ownership.

-When Debt Wins — And It Usually Does
+When Debt Wins โ And It Usually Does

 For any established business with predictable revenue, debt almost always wins.
 Here's why: